Call for Training Projects for 2024 and Leave for Educational Projects (CPP)

 Department: Faculty of Education

-Summary: An immersive outdoor exhibition, co-created by students and instructors using innovative pedagogical approaches, designed to foster students’ creativity, innovation, and critical thinking.
+Summary: An immersive outdoor exhibition, co-created by students and instructors based on new pedagogical approaches, designed to foster students’ creativity, innovation, and critical thinking.
 A project focused on the history and current state of educational spaces to envision the school and education of tomorrow.
-Celebrating the 10th anniversary of the Faculty of Education, this exhibition strengthens the connection between the past and the present, offering a relevant and motivating training experience for future teachers.
+Celebrating the 10th anniversary of the School of Education, this exhibition strengthens the connection between the past and the present, offering a relevant and motivating learning experience for future teachers.

 Affiliation: Faculty of Education

 Abstract: The project aims to give a prominent place, in particular, to diverse forms of literature within open and participatory frameworks that prioritize personal and interpersonal encounters with literary works.
-This exposure to literature in all its forms is seen as a key aspect of education: the development of a humanistic culture (personal development, success in competitive exams, and professionalization).
-The project is based on the hypothesis of a lasting transformation in the practices of disseminating and engaging with literature through the integration of a tool—Web Radio—that facilitates the convergence of written and oral, individual and collective (social) practices around the literary text.
+This exposure to literature in all its forms is seen as a key aspect of education: the development of a humanistic culture (personal development, success on entrance exams, and professional development).
+The project is based on the hypothesis that the practices of disseminating and engaging with literature can be sustainably transformed through the integration of a tool—Web Radio—that facilitates the convergence of written and oral, individual and collective (social) practices centered on the literary text.

 FEAGAA: Training and Education in the Arts of Taste: Food and the Arts